Shotgun: Pattern and choke

 Other specialized choke tubes exist as well.
 Some turkey hunting tubes have constrictions greater than "Super Full", or additional features like porting to reduce recoil, or "straight rifling" that is designed to stop any spin that the shot column might acquire when traveling down the barrel.
-These tubes are often extended tubes, meaning they project beyond the end of the bore, giving more room for things like a longer conical section.
-Shot spreaders or diffusion chokes work opposite of normal chokes—they are designed to spread the shot more than a cylinder bore, generating wider patterns for very short range use.
+These tubes are often extended, meaning they project beyond the end of the bore, giving more room for things like a longer conical section.
+Shot spreaders or diffusion chokes work the opposite way of normal chokes — they are designed to spread the shot more than a cylinder bore, generating wider patterns for very short range use.
 A number of recent spreader chokes, such as the Briley "Diffusion" line, actually use rifling in the choke to spin the shot slightly, creating a wider spread.
-The Briley Diffusion uses a 1 in 36 cm twist, as does the FABARM Lion Paradox shotgun.
+The Briley Diffusion uses a 1 rotation in 36 cm twist, as does the FABARM Lion Paradox shotgun.

 Oval chokes, which are designed to provide a shot pattern wider than it is tall, are sometimes found on combat shotguns, primarily those of the Vietnam War era.
 They were available for aftermarket addition in the 1970s from companies like A & W Engineering.
 Military versions of the Ithaca 37 with duckbill choke were used in limited numbers during the Vietnam War by U.S. Navy Seals.
 It arguably increased effectiveness in close range engagements against multiple targets.
-Two major disadvantages plagued the system: One was erratic patterning; the second was that the shot would spread too quickly providing a limited effective zone.
+Two major disadvantages plagued the system; one was erratic patterning, and the second was that the shot would spread too quickly, providing a limited effective zone.

 Offset chokes, where the pattern is intentionally slightly off of center, are used to change the point of impact.
 For instance, an offset choke can be used to make a double-barreled shotgun with poorly aligned barrels hit the same spot with both barrels.